catseye/Tamsin/README.markdown

 Also todo:

 *   dictionary values in variables?
-*   non-printable characters in terms and such, e.g. "\n"
+*   arbitrary non-printable characters in terms and such
-*   underscores in names
 *   special form that consumes rest of input from the Tamsin source